Nudist gives chase as brazen Berlin boar nabs his laptop

-BERLIN (AFP) - A naked sunbather unashamedly gave chase in his birthday suit after a wild boar stole his laptop while he was relaxing by a Berlin lake in an escapade that has gone viral.
+BERLIN • A naked sunbather unashamedly gave chase in his birthday suit after a wild boar stole his laptop while he was relaxing by a Berlin lake, in an escapade that has gone viral.

-The man was pictured running after the cheeky swine at the Teufelssee lake, a popular spot for nude sunbathing.
+The man was pictured running after the cheeky swine at Teufelssee lake, a popular spot for nude sunbathing, on Wednesday.

-Adele Landauer, the Berlin-based life coach who took the pictures, shared them on her Instagram account on Friday (Aug 7), describing the man as a "real hero".
+Ms Adele Landauer, a Berlin-based life coach who took the pictures that went viral, shared them on her Instagram account on Friday, describing the man as a "real hero".

 "A female wild boar with two babies came out of the forest in order to search for food," she wrote.